Willing to die,

 The course - if registered for whole series - will have online support material which will include articles, practice guidelines and meditations.
 Proposed dates: 9/17, 10/15, 1/22, 3/18, 5/20 (tbc).

-Second in a series of workshops exploring the Buddhist eight-fold path through active and passive asana, meditation, and discussion.
+4th in a series of workshops exploring the Buddhist eight-fold path through active and passive asana, meditation, and discussion.
+Join us in 2017 for remaining 5 monthly sessions through May and have online support material.
 Suitable for a wide variety of practitioner/teacher.
 Drop-ins welcome.
 Download Flier

-Last Saturdays 9/24/16-5/27/17.
-Eight workshops exploring the wisdom of the Buddhist path through Yoga Asana, Breath-work and Meditation.
+5 more workshops exploring the wisdom of the Buddhist path through Yoga Asana, Breath-work and Meditation.
+February session is now on Sunday Feb 26.
+The rest are last Saturdays of month.

 10-4.30pm We propel ourselves forward into endless tomorrows and agendas, our eyes tense and often narrowly focused.
 Can we use the imagery of the back body, to relax back and explore even our most energetic asana with quiet eyes and a broader, calmer perspective?